-The Board of Elders will appoint officers of Treasurer and Secretary annually at its annual meeting.
+The Board of Elders will appoint officers of Treasurer, Director and Secretary annually at its annual meeting.
 Each officer will hold office until the first of the following to occur: until their successor has been duly elected and will have qualified; or until death, incapacity, or if he moves out of the area; or until removal in the manner hereinafter provided.

 Section I. Removal

 Any officer or agent may be removed by the Board of Elders whenever, in its judgment, the best interest of the Church is to be served thereby, but such removal will be without prejudice to the contract rights, if any, of the person so removed.
 Election or appointment of an officer or agent will not in itself create contract rights.

 The Chairman and Secretary must be Elders.
 The Treasurer must be either an Elder or a Deacon of the Church and meet the qualifications specified in these bylaws for the position of Elder or Deacon.